-Except as expressly provided herein, all communication, including all questions regarding this RFP, must be in writing and addressed to and sent by e-mail to Andrée Myette, a.myette@cmec.ca, no later than March 27, 2019, 4:00 p.m.
-EDT.
-Questions will be answered in writing, in the same manner in which this RFP was issued.
-Questions may be submitted in either French or English and will be answered in the language they are received only.
+Except as expressly provided herein, all communication, including all questions regarding this RFP, must be in writing and sent on the MERX website, no later than March 4, 2025,

+4:00 p.m.
+EST. Questions will be answered in writing, in the same manner in which this RFP was issued.
+Questions may be submitted in either French or English and will be answered in the language they are received.
 CCMEC is not responsible for, and assumes no liability for, the confidentiality of any of the questions submitted or responses provided.
 The Proponent(s) submitting a question will not be identified.
 Responses to questions should be considered to be for information only.
 Amendments and/or supplements to this RFP are addressed in section 1.8.